hyosung11/Launch-School/Courses/journal.md

 09:01 Alex and I couldn't completely solve the problem this morning.
 Let's see how Laurent will do it.

 15:09 The internet went down for about four hours.
 It's back up now, but I want to go and sit down to keep studying.

+20:37 Working on edabit problems.
+It seems I'm up to the challenge of very hard problems.
+They seem easier than even 6 kyu Codewars problems.
+I think I'm going to stop for tonight and watch some TV with Sohee.